adrianaovalle/Matplotlib-challenge/README.md

 ![Figure3](Images/Fig3.png)

 ### Line and Scatter Plots
-Line plots are generated for any mice under Capomulin regimen.
-All plots show how reduction of Tumor Volume over time, as shown in the figure below for mouse y793.
+Line plots are generated for any mice under Capomulin regimen, to check on Tumor volume over time.
+The plot below shows reduction of Tumor Volume over time for mouse y793.

 ![Figure4](Images/Fig4.png)